puzzle/ansible-training/content/labs/03.0/_index.en.md

 ### Task 3

   - Search through the online documentation for special (magical) variables.
-  - Which special variable you could use to set the `hostname` on all the servers using the information in the `inventory` file?
+  - Which special variable you could use to set the `hostname` on each of the servers using the information in the `inventory` file?

 ### Task 4